WA8LMF Home Page | Main Ham Radio Page | Main Links Page | Updated 3 January 2010

 Using Microsoft MapPoint with UI-View

 UIview can pass it's received position reports to Microsoft MapPoint (either the North American or European version) via the UI-Point "middle-ware" plug-in.
 Launching UI-Point from the "File" menu inside UIview causes an application that is actually MapPoint minus some of it's toolbar buttons to appear.
 This modified version of MapPoint, with all of it's normal menu pulldowns replaced with new ones, operates along side of UIview.
-Note you must have MapPoint.
+Note you must have MapPoint installed before UI-Point will work.
 MS Streets & Trips or Autoroute will not work with UIview.
 Click here for more information and details about MapPoint.

 The maps displayed in MapPoint are independent of any maps running normally inside UIview.
 UI-Point plots standard UIview icons on the MapPoint display, but alphanumeric overlay characters that appear on top of the base icons on maps inside UIview don't show on the MapPoint display.
 None of the other UIview plug-ins or enhancements that add track lines, range circles, weather alerting zones, overlay objects, etc to maps inside UIview will have any effect on the UI-Point/MapPoint display.